19 In Movies lists

 • Save

 Who puts limits that prevent us from achieving success and love?
 Do models and beauties have an easier life?
-What will happen if we truly believe that we are already beautiful and worthy of the best?
+What will happen if we truly believe we are beautiful and worthy of the best?

-Today I made a list of 11 movies about body positivity.
+Today, I made a list of 11 movies about body positivity.
 We will look at beauty standards from different angles.

 Each story convincingly proves that we are much more than our physical appearance.